The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 2. Download Useful Cycling Apps

-Mobile apps can help you find the right trails/paths, track your progress, or even help you with first aid.
+Smartphone apps can help you find the right trails/paths, track your progress, or even help with first aid.

 These are my favorite apps for mountain biking:

-Another useful app is Windy for a weather forecast.
+Another useful app is Windy, which provides weather forecasts.
 It is great if you plan longer trips and want to be sure about the weather.
 To find more useful apps, check the selection of the best cycling apps.

 3. Enjoy It